-See the Brisbane CED petition for possible preamble and petition demand.
+You can see our Sample Council CED petition full size here.
 (Keep the petition demand part short if you are also going to collect hardcopy signatures because the demand will need to be printed on every petition sheet.)

 Council CED motions

-The texts of the sucessful motions at all the Australian councils that have declared so far are at https://www.cedamia.org/ced-regions-in-australia/.
+The texts of the successful motions at all the Australian councils that have declared so far are at https://www.cedamia.org/ced-regions-in-australia/.
 Motions passed in other countries can be found via the country links at https://www.cedamia.org/global/.

 We suggest you aim to include the following main elements:

 – reference to the IPCC Special Report, recent increases in carbon emissions, and/or other indications of the urgency of taking action

 – acknowledgment of local progress by your local council so far